 That being said, when the engine ages and all the parts wear down oil will begin to pass slowly being burned and escaping out of the exhaust.
 I have seen some so worn down that the exhaust drips oil!
 Don’t be that guy.
 Keep an eye out when you have to add between oil changes.

 Do you remember how your diesel engine sounded when you drove it the first time?
 Has that beautiful roaring been replaced with the sounds of beating and banging?
 Over time compression and combustion-timing issues can cause your engine to knock and make all sorts of unpleasant noises.
 There are really several places to look for the culprit of engine noise.
 It is really depending on where the noise is coming from and what it sounds like.

-It is important to diagnose a unusual noise in your diesel quickly.
+It is important to diagnose an unusual noise in your diesel quickly.
 Most of these issues are very severe and can cause major damage to other components as well.
-Keep an ear ????out for something other than normal sounding operation.
+Keep an ear ????out for something other than a normal-sounding operation.